 Avoid Opposite Colors

-Using colors that are totally on the opposite side of the color wheel chart can confuse the viewers and divert their attention away from the data.
+Using a color palette for charts that are totally on the opposite side of the color wheel chart can confuse the viewers and divert their attention away from the data.

 Use Data Theme Friendly Colors